PjPikes/PjPikes/README.md

 - 👋 Hi, I’m Panashe ,Welcome to my Github
 - On here i will be uploading my personal projects and anything im currently working on
-- I am a Bachelors of Computing Student at UNISA ,With an aspiration of becoming a software Engineer
+- I am a Bachelors of Computing Student at UNISA ,with an aspiration of becoming a software Engineer